zilliztech/zdoc/docs/tutorials/data/collection/manage-collections.md

 Creating indexes on specific fields improves search efficiency.
 You are advised to create indexes for all the fields your service relies on, among which indexes on vector fields are mandatory.

-Unlike the Open-Source Milvus, AUTOINDEX is the only applicable index type to the vector fields in collections on Zilliz Cloud.
+Unlike in Milvus, AUTOINDEX is the only applicable index type to the vector fields in collections on Zilliz Cloud.
 For more details, refer to [AUTOINDEX Explained](./autoindex-explained).

 ## Entity{#entity}